 • Diversion - Trying to find rapid housing solutions outside of the traditional homeless service system, such as reconnecting a person with family or friends (sometimes called "problem solving")

-• Administration & Coordination - The data sharing, case conferencing, and other service navigation processes that coordinate efforts across providers
+• Coordination - The data sharing, case conferencing, and other service navigation processes that coordinate efforts across providers

 • Outreach - Social workers or case managers who engage people in unsheltered settings